-In effort to make sense of the rabbit hole, I’ve arranged all this information into a series of three separate posts.
+In effort to make sense of the rabbit hole, I’ve arranged all this information into two companion posts.
 Below is Part One of my findings: a sort of Intro to the world of the ticket industry and its primary and secondary markets.
-It is the background that sets the stage for Parts Two and Three.
-Part Two looks at the problematic Verified Fan process and other ways artists and Ticketmaster are trying to get the tickets into the hands of fans through the primary market, or at to least improve the ticket-buying process.
-And finally, Part Three (coming soon) looks at the U2 Verified Fan experience and offers take-aways from a fan’s (meaning me :D) perspective.
+It is the background that sets the stage for Part Two, which looks at the problematic Verified Fan process and other ways artists and Ticketmaster are trying to get the tickets into the hands of fans through the primary market, or at to least improve the ticket-buying process.

 I should begin with two caveats:

 - I am just a fan – I do not and have never worked in the ticket sales world, I’ve only ever bought tickets for myself and friends.
 Meaning, I have no inside scoop on this subject matter – the below is based solely on news articles, information I’ve found on industry sites, Terms and Conditions for artists’ ticket sales, etc., my own experience, and my interpretation thereof.
 If you are from the industry and can verify or counter what I’ve said, please do so.

 - I am using concert tickets as the example, but I suspect much of this holds true for sporting events, theatre, and other entertainment events where the public buys tickets through a ticketing processor such as Ticketmaster.

 There are essentially two ticket markets: the primary market, where tickets are sold from the official ticket distributor (usually Ticketmaster); and the secondary market, where tickets already bought in the primary market are resold, usually at market demand value (i.e. higher than face value).